-The Board of Directors of Resimac Group Ltd is responsible for the governance of the Resimac Group and is committed to fulfilling its corporate governance obligations and responsibilities ensuring these responsibilities are in the best interests of the Company and its stakeholders.
-The Board at least annually reviews its governance related framework and policies to ensure the practices carried out within the business reflects both market practices and shareholder and regulators expectations.
+The Board of Directors of Resimac Group Ltd is responsible for the governance of the Resimac Group and is committed to fulfilling its corporate governance obligations and responsibilities, ensuring these responsibilities are in the best interests of the Company and its stakeholders.
+The Board periodically reviews its governance related framework and policies to ensure the practices carried out within the business reflects both market practices and shareholder and regulators expectations.

-The Corporate Governance Statement has been approved by the Board and is current as at October 2021.
+The Corporate Governance Statement has been approved by the Board and is current as at 10 October 2024.